 A note by Master Kongling – I try to be a rational teacher and I have thought a lot before deciding to publish this chapter because the Qi-related theory is not scientifically organized (not in a western way) and this makes it susceptible to a lot of misunderstandings related to wrong interpretations, mystical parts (etc.).
 The fact is that, despite the practice and the study that I have done on this, I am the first to have uncertainties and perplexities.
 As you surely know, when we talk about Qi or Qi Gong, all those charlatans and sophists come to mind: they pollute a knowledge already complex, fragmentary and not always scientific (but that has a meaning) with more or less effective tricks, illusions (etc.).
-What made me decide to share the little I know about this vast argument comes from the fact that, having tested the effects in the first person, I can not hide what, in my opinion, works (the way to deal with human necessities, the benefits that I had, etc.).
+What made me decide to share the little I know about this vast argument comes from the fact that, having tested the effects first person, I can not hide what, in my opinion, works (the way to deal with human necessities, the benefits that I had, etc.).
 As for martial arts in general, I feel very ignorant in this field, my studies will continue with my life and although I probably will not be able to dispel all my doubts, I trust that someone, after me, will continue this path.

 In many martial arts movies and in ridiculous fake videos on the internet you can see people:

 - Pushing away 2-3 men without touching them

 - Throwing energetic spheres

 These things are purely impossible, the Qi Gong practice and the Qi theory has nothing to do with this.
 Do not believe this and do not believe that Qi practices involve those kinds of things.

 Said this, in this chapter, we will give first look at this immense topic: let’s start with the Chinese view about Qi.